 When Mustang Public Schools of Oklahoma called us here at AVL Systems Design to bid on their audio systems for the renovation of the football stadium, I knew I had a competitive advantage over all the other companies bidding.

 After the Golden Globe nominations were announced, I was intrigued by one of the films nominated: “The King’s Speech.”
 I thought I’d treat my family to a captioned showing of a first run film during the holidays.
 So, I visited the website http://www.captionfish.com/ to see if a theater nearby had a captioned showing.
 Well, much to my dismay not only did I fail to find either an open or closed captioned showing, I found that the movie has not been captioned at all for theatrical release.
 So much for my holiday treat for the family.

 Request a Demo

-Listen offers FREE 30‐day demos of any system.
+Listen offers FREE 30‐day demos of any system (domestic only).
 No risk, no cost and no obligation.
 Experience first-hand how Listen helps you capture every sound, in any setting.Request A Demo